€57,48 €47,50 hors TVA

 Progressive Retinal Atrophy (PRA) is a large group of genetic diseases in which the retina gradually degenerates over time, causing a progressive loss of vision.
 This early-onset variant of the disease, known as Rod-Cone Dysplasia 3 (rcd3, or rcd3-PRA), occurs in the Corgi.
 It is caused by a recessive mutation to the gene PDE6A.

-There is some scientific evidence that this mutation also occurs in the Pomeranian and Chinese Crested Dog.
+There is also scientific evidence that this mutation can be a factor explaining retinal signs in the Chinese Crested and German Spitz (Pomeranian) breeds.

 Caractéristiques cliniques